-- (a) A business that provides services to a person or organization that is not a business, and that would otherwise meet the requirements and obligations of a "service provider" or "contractor" under the CCPA and these regulations, shall be deemed a service provider or eontractor with regard to that person or organization for purposes of the CCPA and these regulations.
-For example, a cloud service provider that provides services to a non-profit organization and meets the requirements and obligations of a service provider under the CCPA and these regulations, i.e., has a valid service provider contract in place, etc., shall be considered a service provider even though it is providing services to a non-business. - (b) To the extent that a business directs a second entity to collect personal information directly from a consumer, or about a consumer, on the first business's behalf, and the second entity would otherwise meet the requirements and obligations of a "service provider" under the CCPA and these regulations, the second entity shall be deemed a service provider of the first business for purposes of the CCPA and these regulations. - (a) (b) (c) A service provider or contractor shall not retain, use, or disclose personal information Collected from or through the business obtained in the course of providing services except: - (1) To process or maintain personal information on behalf of the business that provided the personal information or directed authorized the service provider or contractor to collect the personal information. - (1) (2) For the specific business purpose(s) and service(s) set forth in, and in compliance with the written contract between the business and the service provider or contractor that is for services required by the CCPA and these regulations.; - (2) (3) (2) To retain and employ another service provider or contractor as a subcontractor, where the subcontractor meets the requirements for a service provider or contractor under the CCPA and these regulations.
+- (a) A business that provides services to a person or organization that is not a business, and that would otherwise meet the requirements and obligations of a "service provider" under the CCPA and these regulations, shall be deemed a service provider for purposes of the CCPA and these regulations. - (b) To the extent that a business directs a second entity to collect personal information directly from a consumer, or about a consumer, on the first business's behalf, and the second entity would otherwise meet the requirements and obligations of a "service provider" under the CCPA and these regulations, the second entity shall be deemed a service provider of the first business for purposes of the CCPA and these regulations. - (a) (e) A service provider or contractor shall not retain, use, or disclose personal information collected pursuant to its written contract with the business obtained in the course of providing services except: - (1) To process or maintain personal information on behalf of the business that provided the personal information or directed the service provider to collect the personal information - (1) For the specific business purpose(s) set forth in, and in compliance with the written contract between the business and the service provider or contractor that is for services required by the CCPA and these regulations.; - (2) To retain and employ another service provider or contractor as a subcontractor, where the subcontractor meets the requirements for a service provider or contractor under the

+CCPA and these regulations.;